Making your money work for you rather than against you is one of the most powerful ideas in personal finance.

 In a perfect world, you’ll work your way diligently through each step, never having to start over or move backward.
 And in a few decades, you’ll have built up a compound interest machine that’s churning out passive income for you every month.

 But the chance of living a life that avoids financial setbacks is slim to none.
 We all hit rough patches in life.
 When you do, it’s your job to not only be prepared, but to work your way out of the weeds as quickly as possible.

-That’s why having things like an emergency fund in place and minimizing your debt are so important; they allow for more days for your money to go to work for you, rather than going backward.
+That’s why proper money management practices, like having an emergency fund in place and minimizing your debt, are so important; they allow for more days for your money to go to work for you, rather than going backward.